marcelllombm/Full-Stack-Rocketseat/README.md

 # Full-Stack-Rocketseat

-Este repositório contém meus projetos e exercícios dos cursos: ReactJS(front-end) NodeJs(back-end)
+This repository contains my projects and exercises from the courses.

+- ReactJS(front-end)
+- NodeJs(back-end)